demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Playbooks/Incremental_Export_to_SIEM_-_PANW_IoT_3rd_Party_Integration_README.md

-Playbook to be run every 15 minutes via a job.
-Each run will get incremental updates for devices, alerts and vulnerabilities and send syslogs to the configured SIEM server.
+Gets incremental device, alert, and vulnerability updates from PANW IoT Cloud and sends syslogs to the configured SIEM.
+This playbook should run every 15 minutes as a scheduled job.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.